matomo-org/developer-documentation/docs/angularjs-getting-started.md

 We are currently not using AngularJS Routing.
 The goal is to use it in long term to get rid of piwikBroadcast and many other classes.

 ## Testing
-We use Karma + Chai to write unit tests.
+We use [Karma](http://karma-runner.github.io) + [Chai](http://chaijs.com) + [Mocha] (http://visionmedia.github.io/mocha/) to write unit tests.
 Read more about it here: [https://github.com/piwik/piwik/blob/master/tests/angularjs/README.md](https://github.com/piwik/piwik/blob/master/tests/angularjs/README.md)

-We do not have a tests folder where all test files are located.
+We do not have a general `tests` folder containing all test files.
 Instead we create a file having the same name appended by "_test.js" in the same directory.

-Example when filename is `startfrom.js` we create a file named `startfrom_test.js`:
+For instance you want to test a file named `startfrom.js` then we create a file named `startfrom_test.js`:
 `plugins/CoreHome/angularjs/common/filters/startfrom.js` =>
 `plugins/CoreHome/angularjs/common/filters/startfrom_test.js`